openstack-archive/tripleo-docs/deploy-guide/source/deployment/network_v2.rst

       debug:
         msg: "A message"

-To provision baremetal nodes, create neuron port resource and apply network configuration as defined in the above definition run the ``openstack overcloud node provision`` command including the ``--network-config`` argument as shown in the below example:
+To provision baremetal nodes, create neutron port resource and apply network configuration as defined in the above definition run the ``openstack overcloud node provision`` command including the ``--network-config`` argument as shown in the below example: